-The Board of Directors, following the recommendation of the Corporate Governance Committee, has nominated Mr. Ivan Kaufman and Mr. Melvin F. Lazar, each to serve on the Board of Directors until our annual meeting of stockholders for 2026 and until their respective successors are duly elected and qualified.
+The Board of Directors, following the recommendation of the Corporate Governance Committee, has nominated Dr. Carrie Wilkens, as a Class II director to serve on the Board of Directors until our annual meeting of stockholders for 2026 and until her successor is duly elected and qualified, and Mr. Kenneth J. Bacon, Mr. William C. Green and Mr. Elliot Schwartz, as Class III directors each to serve on the Board of Directors until our annual meeting of stockholders for 2027 and until their respective successors are duly elected and qualified.
 Each nominee has consented to being named in this proxy statement and to serve if elected.
 If, prior to the annual meeting, any nominee should become unavailable to serve, the shares of voting securities represented by a properly executed and returned proxy will be voted for such additional nominee as shall be designated by the Board of Directors, unless the Board of Directors determines to reduce the number of directors in accordance with our charter and bylaws.
 Election of each of the director nominees named in this Proposal No. 1 requires the affirmative vote of a majority of the votes cast in the election of directors at the annual meeting by holders of our voting securities.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the Board of Directors' nominees.
 Votes may be cast in favor of or withheld with respect to all of the director nominees, or any of them.
+Abstentions and broker non-votes if any, will not be counted as votes cast and will have no effect on the outcome of the vote on the election of directors.